tcaselli/spring-boot-starter-data-graphql-jpa/README.md

 ### Custom hibernate user types

 When you want to store data as JSON in a SQL column you need to use hibernate custom ```org.hibernate.usertype.UserType```.
 These data can then be available in the GraphQL layer thanks to "embedded entities" (set the entity meta data as embedded when building the GraphQL meta model).
-In order to simplify the creation/update of these embedded entities you can extend some user types that will simplify your life.
+In order to simplify the creation/update of these embedded entities you can extend some custom user types that will simplify your life.
 (See ```com.daikit.graphql.spring.jpa.usertype.AbstractJsonUserType``` and ```com.daikit.graphql.spring.jpa.usertype.AbstractJsonCollectionUserType``` and extending classes for for info) (see [demo project](https://github.com/tcaselli/spring-data-graphql-jpa-demo) for example)

 ## Where can I get the latest release?